 This post may contain affiliate links.
 Please read my disclosure and privacy policy.

-This coconut milk ice cream is magical.
-Even though I’m not the biggest fan of coconut-flavored desserts, this one has such a rich chocolate flavor that it’s hard to resist.
+This coconut milk ice cream recipe is magical.
+Even if you’re not the biggest fan of coconut desserts, this one has such a rich chocolate flavor that it’s not immediately obvious that it’s made with coconut milk.
+(My 9-year-old daughter doesn’t like coconut, and loves this ice cream.)

-I think it tastes remarkably similar to “real” ice cream made with heavy cream.
-(And nearly a hundred glowing reviews below agree!)
+It tastes remarkably similar to “real” ice cream made with heavy cream, so it’s hard to believe that it’s dairy-free and naturally sweetened.
+Nearly a hundred glowing reviews below agree!

 ⭐⭐⭐⭐⭐ Featured Review